Sampoong Department Store collapse: Legacy

 The remains of the store were demolished shortly after the collapse and the recovery operations; the site remained vacant until 2000.
 The families of the victims requested that a memorial be built on the site, but it was opposed by the Seochu District government, forcing the Seoul Metropolitan Government to mediate the dispute.
 In a controversial move, the memorial was built elsewhere and the land sold off to a private developer.
 The site of the collapse is now home to a luxury apartment complex, Acrovista, the construction of which began in 2001 and was completed in 2004.
 The impeached former South Korean president Yoon Suk Yeol was a resident of this apartment until moving to the Presidential Residence six months after assuming office.

 Memorials

-The Yangjae Citizen's Forest has a sculpture made in memory of the collapse.
+The Maeheon Citizen's Forest has a sculpture made in memory of the collapse.
 The 12 m marble memorial was designed by Ewha Womans University professor and sculptor Kim Bong-gu, and funded by the Sampoong Group as compensation to the victims.